-In order to correct for time invariant unobserved heterogeneity, we estimate a fixed effects panel regression for the period 1997-1999.
+In order to correct for time invariant unobserved heterogeneity, we estimate a fixed effects panel regression.
 This involves a two-step procedure regressing first value added on capital, labour and time dummies in a fixed effects estimation on the basis of equation (5).
 Then the fixed effects are determined by calculating the average error terms per firm during the estimation period (see Black and Lynch, 2001).
-In the second step, these fixed effects are regressed on the quasi fixed factors training intensity, the different training forms and the other explanatory variables in 1997.
+In the second step these fixed effects are regressed on the quasi fixed factors training intensity, the different training forms and the other explanatory variables.
 The first estimation step suffers from the well-known low capital and labour estimates in regressions on value added (Griliches and Mairesse, 1995), but the results are comparable to those in Black and Lynch (2001), see Table A4 in the appendix.
-The second step regresses the establishment fixed effects calculated from the first step on the quasi fixed factors training and the other variables in X_i .
-Training intensity has a significant positive impact on the fixed effects, see Table 6.
+The second step regresses the establishment fixed effects calculated from the first step on the quasi fixed factors training and the other variables in X{i} Training intensity has a significant positive impact on the fixed effects, see column 2 of Table 3.
 Formal external and internal courses, self-induced learning and quality circles have a positive significant impact on productivity, while training on the job, seminars and talks as well as job rotation have no impact.
+Those estimates are higher than in the comparable cross section regressions4 and we can therefore deduce that also the unobserved time invariant characteristics of the firms reduce productivity especially of the firms offering training.
+In other words, firms with a structural productivity problem tend to train more.5 This is also found by Dearden, Reed and Van Reenen (2000).